hooheohee/HR-Mgmt-App-React-Django/README.md

 ### Lead-Manager-React-Django
 This is a HR management app.
-It is built with Django as backend and ReactJS as frontend.
+It is built with Django (backend) and ReactJS (frontend)

 ### Start dev server
 1. (OPTIONAL) At root, run `pipenv shell` to start a virtual environment and then `pipenv install` to install the backend dependencies